What Is Mar Vista Sober Living?

 To a newly sober person, the idea of having “sober fun” may sound ridiculous, or even like an oxymoron.
 Learning to relax and find joy in everyday activities without the crutch of drugs and alcohol is a skill that takes learning.
 However, the residents at Design for Recovery ultimately discover that sobriety offers far more joy than substance abuse ever did.
 While sober fun may initially be challenging, having a community of sober friends makes the process a lot easier.
 By going out with other residents, even the most reluctant person will likely find themselves laughing and having a good time.
 This is the gift of living at Design for Recovery.

 Venice Beach is often one of the first places visitors to Southern California go.
 Its beachside boardwalk is known to be frequented by eccentric characters and street entertainers, making it a great place for people-watching.
 It also offers shopping, skating, and a bicycle path.
 There’s something for just about everybody here.
 And while you’re here, don’t forget to stop by the Venice Canals Walkway, with its man-made wetland canals.

 Santa Monica Pier

-While Santa Monica, located to the west of Mar Vista, offers many beachside attractions, none of them quite compare to the Santa Monica Pier.
+While Southern California offers many beachside attractions, none of them quite compare to the Santa Monica Pier.
 Boasting picturesque ocean views, an enormous Ferris wheel, and a bustling arcade, the pier is an exciting place to pass the time no matter how old you are.

-Mar Vista is only a short drive away from Downtown, Los Angeles, a bustling area of the city that is known for its cultural landmarks and thriving nightlife.
+Mar Vista is only a short drive away from Downtown LA, a bustling area of the city that is known for its cultural landmarks and thriving nightlife.
 Take Angel’s Flight for a ride, visit The Last Bookstore, see a concert at Walt Disney Concert Hall, or go to one of Grand Central Market’s many delicious restaurants.